darcyinc/darcy/docs/API.md

 #### GET `/users/:handle`

 Returns a user's profile information.
 The `handle` parameter should not include the `@` symbol.
+To get the currently authenticated user's profile, use `@me` as the `handle` parameter.

 If the user is not found, a 404 error will be returned.